 As the University continues to expand its academic programs in response to the University's Strategic Plan, academic officials will work in concert with Assistant Provost Serenity Rose King, associate vice president for institutional success and decision support, to prepare proposals for new degree and certificate programs and requests for approval from the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), The University of Texas System (UT System), and the Texas Higher Education Coordinating Board (THECB).

-For assistance with new degree program proposals, new certificate proposals, or administrative change requests, please contact Serenity Rose King, Assistant Provost for Policy and Program Coordination, via email or by phone at 972.883.6749.
+For assistance with new degree program proposals, new certificate proposals, or administrative change requests, please contact Serenity Rose King, Associate Provost for Policy and Program Coordination, via email or by phone at 972.883.6749.

 - New Academic Certificate / Academic Micro-credential Program Forms